 Premiums are calculated based on the risk of all drivers.
 An accident-prone or higher-risk driver can increase your premium, as can several younger, less-experienced drivers.

-* It’s recommended that any ‘risky’ drivers have their own individual policy separate from the fleet.
+* It’s recommended that any ‘risky’ drivers have their policy separate from the fleet.

 2. Fleet size

 The larger your fleet, the more savings you’ll receive.
 Smaller fleets may not necessarily lead to any noticeable savings and in fact, they may be more expensive.

 3. Terms & Conditions